When the SIM arrives, how do I activate my new Vaya service?

 Looking at it, there is an almost overwhelming range of Optus MVNOs / network resellers.
 At a high level, we usually focus on ( what are in our view the best ) 4 and segment them like this.

-- Like content ?
-Go OVO / Optus :
+- Like content / entertainment ?
+Go OVO / Optus / Telstra :

-If content like V8 supercars or Australian Gymnastics is important to you then consider OVO Mobile.
+If content like Drag Racing or Australian Gymnastics is important to you then consider OVO Mobile.
 Even the mothership, Optus has made some very public investments EPL in content.
+Telstra too, offer a suite of sports content free to their users.
+Content in phone plans isn’t for everyone but if you want to watch video on your phone or stream music, Vaya might not be right for you.

 Reviewing Vaya – summing up

-Vaya is a credible phone company.
-They’ve been around for some time.
+They’ve been around for some time and the market has changed since they were established.
 It’s of little relevance to today’s shopper but Vaya had 4G data services long before their rivals.
 Vaya was reselling Optus’ 4G network before Amaysim, the company which is now their big brother ( and, apparently, trusted adviser. )

 To a degree, this level of range among Optus resellers is useful.
-As Optus move to more value adds like The English premier League – EPL in it’s plans having MVNOs which provide the basics of what people really want from their phone companies – voice, SMS and data – becomes more important.
+As Optus move to more value adds like The English Premier League EPL in it’s plans having MVNOs which provide the basics of what people really want from their phone companies – voice, SMS and data – becomes more important.
+Mostl importantly, for you, Vaya can now be trusted not to overcharge you.
+Amaysim have steered them in the right direction.
+Vaya are now offering fairer plans and that’s’ definitely, something people want.

 Postpaid plans are not right for everyone – but they’re all Vaya sells.
 With such a range of options just on the Optus network, of both prepaid and postpaid, and quality alternatives like Boost, Lebara and CMobile on other networks, Vaya have their work cut out for them.
 Add in such a troubled brand and the strength, recognition and recall in the Amaysim brand, the question might be – why keep the Vaya brand at all ?